annapuddles/pmms/README.md

 # What is pmms?

-pmms (Poodle's Multimedia System) is a tool to watch videos in sync with others across multiple different platforms.
+pmms (Poodle Multimedia System) is a tool to watch videos in sync with others across multiple different platforms.

 # How do I use it?